 Topic Editor Overview

-Structured Authoring Environment, Moving an Element Inside a Topic, Copying an Element in a Topic, Removing an Element in a Topic, Inserting a Menu Cascade, Inserting a Link to a File, Inserting a Link to a Website or PDF, Inserting Character Symbols, Using Spell Check, Adding a Word to the Spell Check Dictionary
+Structured Authoring Environment, Structured Authoring Environment, Moving an Element Inside a Topic, Moving an Element Inside a Topic, Copying an Element in a Topic, Copying an Element in a Topic, Removing an Element in a Topic, Removing an Element in a Topic, Inserting a Menu Cascade, Inserting a Menu Cascade

 The Topic Editor interface enables you to edit a topic in a structured authoring environment.